conventional-changelog/conventional-changelog/README.md

 #### context

 See the [conventional-changelog-writer](https://github.com/stevemao/conventional-changelog-writer) docs.
-There are some defaults:
+There are some defaults or changes:

 ##### host